-Libya's Saif al-Islam Gaddafi profiled
+Who is Libya's Saif al-Islam Gaddafi?

 Despite holding no official position in the Libyan government, he was long seen as the most influential figure in the country after his father who had been in power since 1969.

-The Western-educated English speaker was once regarded as the reformist face of the Libyan government, playing a key role in Libya's rapprochement with the West between 2000 and the 2011 uprising.
+Born in 1972, he played a key role in Libya's rapprochement with the West between 2000 and the 2011 uprising.

-As head of the Gaddafi family's charity and allegedly the multi-billion dollar sovereign wealth fund, the Libyan Investment Authority (LIA) - although he denies this - Mr Gaddafi had access to huge amounts of money, which he used to smooth relations with the West.
+As head of the Gaddafi family's charity and allegedly the multi-billion dollar sovereign wealth fund, the Libyan Investment Authority (LIA) - although he denies this - Gaddafi had access to huge amounts of money, which he used to smooth relations with the West.

 He was involved in the negotiations which led his father to abandon his nuclear weapons programme and later helped mediate the release of six Bulgarian medics accused of infecting children with HIV in a Libyan hospital.

 He also negotiated compensation for the families of those killed in the 1988 Lockerbie bombing, the 1986 Berlin nightclub attack and the 1989 downing of UTA flight 772.